Raydius/mcp-cm360/memory-bank/systemPatterns.md

 Failure to follow this pattern will result in code that is inconsistent with the rest of the application and may be rejected during code review.

-## Adding New MCP Resources and Tools (MANDATORY)

-When adding new MCP resources or tools, you **MUST** follow these steps:

-1. **Create Resource Module** (for resources):
-   - Create a new file in `src/mcp/resources/` named after your resource
-   - Define the resource template
-   - Implement the resource handler
-   - Follow consistent error handling patterns
-   - Use dependency injection for services

-2. **Create Tool Module** (for tools):
-   - Create a new file in `src/mcp/tools/` named after your tool
-   - Define the tool schema using Zod
-   - Implement the tool handler
-   - Follow consistent error handling patterns
-   - Use dependency injection for services

-3. **Register in MCP Server**:
-   - Import the resource or tool module in `src/mcp/mcpServer.ts`
-   - Register the resource or tool in the appropriate method
-   - Follow the existing pattern for registration

-4. **Add Tests**:
-   - Add unit tests for the new resource or tool
-   - Update integration tests to include the new resource or tool
-   - Follow the existing pattern for testing

-Failure to follow this pattern will result in code that is inconsistent with the rest of the application and may be rejected during code review.